c3lang/c3docs-old/docs/macros.md

 }
 ```

-However, there is a way to make a macro break out of the outer scope, and that is to add a `!` to the macro name.
-Such a macro may escape its boundaries.
+However, sometimes macros are needed that does not create its own scope, allowing return, break etc work as if it was part of the included scope.
+Escape macros does exactly that.
+An escape macro adds a "!" to the macro name.
+Note that this becomes part of the macro name.

 ```
-macro @foo!()
+macro void @foo!()
 {
     return;
 }